 SMSF residential property investment can be a dangerous game if caution isn’t exercised and should only be taken on with the guidance of an adviser, according to industry groups.

-William Buck wants tighter regulations around the inclusion of residential property in SMSF
+William Buck wants tighter regulations around the inclusion of residential property in SMSFs.

 “The level of investment activity in the residential property industry in the past 18 months has significantly increased,” said wealth advisory director Fausto Pastro.
-“Within this context, it is important that those advising investors regarding the purchase of residential property for inclusion in SMSF
+“Within this context, it is important that those advising investors regarding the purchase of residential property for inclusion in SMSFs are appropriately regulated.”

 He said caution should be exercised around the inclusion of this asset class because its general investment characteristics are low income producing and unpredictable gains.